#TheResusTEEWorkshop

 THE FORMAT

-The course consists of asynchronous learning (pre workshop) and one live didactic session (the workshop).
-Selected material for self-study including a temporary license to the heartworks e-learn platform are provided in advance.
-During the one-day "DEEP DIVE" workshop, participants receive didactics AND hands-on training on high-fidelity simulators.
+the course consists of an asynchronous learning component for which pre-workshop materials are provided, and one day live workshop.
+Selected material for self-study are provided in advance.
+During the one-day "deep dive" workshop, participants receive didactics and hands-on training using HeartWorks high-fidelity simulators.

 SPECIFIC GOALS: through the review of pre-workshop resources and the didactics held during the one-day workshop, we aim to provide participants with the following skills: